Introduction

 Purpose:

-• Go to Developer Options and select Running Services.
+At Developer Options, select Running Services.

-• Monitoring app performance and resource usage.
+Monitoring application performance and resource usage.

 3.4 Background Process Limit